 - Access to weekly departmental grand rounds, health system ethics conferences and monthly interdisciplinary fellows conference

-Consultation-Liaison fellows provide psychiatric services to other Northwestern Medicine specialties and locations, including internal medicine, general surgical services, intensive care units, rehabilitation medicine, oncology, general and specialty surgery, transplant, Prentice Women’s Hospital, and neurology.
+Consultation-liaison fellows provide psychiatric services to patients at other Northwestern Medicine departments, including internal medicine, general and specialty surgery, intensive care, rehabilitation medicine, oncology, transplant and neurology.

 - Transitional Care Clinic